February 6, 2018 // By Jeff Szpak, Gabe Camargo

 Start out by identifying your top 5 competitors and analyze their product offerings, capabilities, points of advantage or strength, and areas of improvement.
 Analyze your own product in the same way and chart the comparison findings.
 Rely on these findings to formulate product improvements and a direction plan.

 User journey mapping is an important evaluation technique used to uncover insightful data about how users experience and perceive your product.
 This type of actionable data will help you develop a list of corrective actions that can be implemented to reduce errors, eliminate frustration, and ultimately improve user interaction and adoption.
-It is important to continue this leverage this process to validate throughout your product journey, including the: current, future, and redesigned (post-release) UX states.
+It is important to continue to leverage this process throughout your product journey, including the: current, future, and redesigned (post-release) UX states.

 This usability inspection method helps to identify usability problems in the product’s user interface (UI) design.
 Leveraging the 10 industry-standard NNG Review Principles, evaluators (Digital UX consultants) examine the interface and judge its compliance against these criteria--highlighting violations and documenting recommendations on how best to correct the issues.